fatiherikli/backbone-sortable/README.md

 ### Backbone.SortableView

-An sortable widget that uses HTML5 Drag and Drop API for your collections.
+A sortable widget that uses HTML5 Drag and Drop API for your collections.

 #### Demo & Examples: